terra-money/docs/docs/full-node/run-a-full-terra-node/join-a-network.md

 :::

 Your node is now syncing.
 This process will take a long time.
-Make sure you've set it up on a stable connection so you can leave while it syncs.
+Make sure you've set it up on a stable connection so this process is not interrupted.

 ::: {admonition} Sync start times
 :class: caution

 Nodes take at least an hour to start syncing.
-This wait is normal.
+This wait time is normal.
 Before troubleshooting a sync, please wait an hour for the sync to start.
 :::

 Continue to the [Sync](sync.md) page to find out more about syncing your node.